‘A Royal Winter’: Hallmark Movie Delights With Romantic European Vacation Plot, Starring Merritt Patterson, Jack Donnelly

 Want to go on a European vacation but can’t afford it?
-Take a ride along with Hallmark Channel’s new movie A Royal Winter.
+Take a ride along with Hallmark Channel’s new movie, A Royal Winter.
 This is the second weekend that Hallmark’s programming is geared toward the winter season.

-A Royal Winter, which is about a woman who meets her Prince Charming, is directed by Ernie Barbarash and written by Mark Amato.
-This weekend’s 2-hour Winterfest movie event stars Merritt Patterson as Maggie, Jack Donnelly as Prince Adrian, Samantha Bond as Queen Beatrice, Cian Barry as Felix, Rhea Bailey as Sarah, Ryan Ellsworth as Henrik, according to IMDB.
+A Royal Winter, which is about a woman who meets her Prince Charming, was directed by Ernie Barbarash and written by Mark Amato.
+This weekend’s two-hour Winterfest movie event stars Merritt Patterson as Maggie, Jack Donnelly as Prince Adrian, Samantha Bond as Queen Beatrice, Cian Barry as Felix, Rhea Bailey as Sarah, and Ryan Ellsworth as Henrik, according to IMDb.

 Preview @hallmarkchannel #Winterfest movie #ARoyalWinter @ https://t.co/MmpySMsWox Airs 01/14 9/8c.
 Stars @merrittpattrsn & @jack_donnelly8 pic.twitter.com/ZqLfIhook9